astronomer/docs/learn/airflow-duckdb.md

 import duckdb_tutorial_dag_1 from '!!raw-loader!../code-samples/dags/airflow-duckdb/duckdb_tutorial_dag_1.py';
 import duckdb_tutorial_dag_2 from '!!raw-loader!../code-samples/dags/airflow-duckdb/duckdb_tutorial_dag_2.py';

 [DuckDB](https://duckdb.org/) is an open-source in-process SQL OLAP database management system.
-It allows you to run complex queries on relational datasets using SQL using either local, file-based DuckDB instances, or the cloud service [MotherDuck](https://motherduck.com/).
+It allows you to run complex queries on relational datasets using either local, file-based DuckDB instances, or the cloud service [MotherDuck](https://motherduck.com/).
+The ability to create a local DuckDB instance is useful for testing complex Airflow pipelines without the need to connect to a remote database.

 Airflow can interact with DuckDB in three key ways:

 - Use the duckdb Python package directly in [@task decorated tasks](airflow-decorators.md): This method is useful if you want to do ad-hoc analysis in-memory or combine information stored in various DuckDB files.
 - Connect to DuckDB via the [DuckDB Airflow provider](https://registry.astronomer.io/providers/airflow-provider-duckdb/versions/0.1.0): The DuckDB Airflow provider is ideal if you connect to the same DuckDB database from many tasks in your Airflow environment and want to standardize this connection in a central place.
 You can also use the DuckDBHook to create custom operators to modularize your DuckDB interactions from within Airflow.
 - Use DuckDB with the [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html).
 The Astro Python SDK is an open-source package created by Astronomer to make interactions with relational data simple and tool-agnostic.
 The Astro Python SDK is the ideal tool if you want to easily connect to several database tools without changing any underlying code.

-Learn more in the [Write a DAG with the Astro Python SDK](astro-python-sdk.md) tutorial.
+In this tutorial we will cover the first two ways.
+To learn more about how to connect to DuckDB (and other data warehouses) with the Astro Python SDK, see the [Write a DAG with the Astro Python SDK](astro-python-sdk.md) tutorial.

 :::info

 If you are already familiar with DuckDB and Airflow, you can clone [Astronomer's DuckDB example repository](https://github.com/astronomer/airflow-duckdb-examples) and run it locally using the Astro CLI to explore different ways of using DuckDB with Airflow.

 :::

-## Why use Airflow with DuckDB?

-DuckDB is a versatile database management system that allows you to store relational data in-memory, in a local file or in the cloud.

-The benefits of using Airflow with DuckDB include:

-- Testing complex Airflow pipelines without the need to connect to a remote database.
-- Interact with data in various Python formats such as [Pandas](https://pandas.pydata.org/), [Polars](https://www.pola.rs/) and [PyArrow](https://arrow.apache.org/docs/python/index.html).
-- Use DuckDB as a database in your Astro SDK pipelines without the need for a remote connection.

 ## Time to complete